ItsCalps/Pit-Boy-3000-Mark/README.md

 🔒 Privacy & Safety

-PITboy3000MarkIV runs entirely in the browser.
+Pip-Boy 3000 Mark IV runs entirely in the browser.
 No accounts, no tracking, no API keys, no external services.

 All saved data — like your notes — lives only inside your local browser storage, meaning: